 Another great wreck dive, there is plenty to explore aboard the MV Shakem.
 The captain’s quarters and kitchen are still intact, as is her massive propeller at around 40 meters in depth.
 I spotted a couple of moray eels peering out from her many nooks and crannies.

 Aside from the wrecks, this was probably my favourite dive.
 Here we had a really relaxing time just floating over a massive garden of hard and soft corals.
 The most notable thing we spotted was a green eel that looked like a sea snake, but even without any large sea life, the dive was incredible.

 If you’re like me and you prefer to dive with an eco-minded outfitter, then you can’t do any better than Dive Grenada.
-The owner, Phil, not only ensures that his dive masters are eco-friendly and marine educated, but he also has an amazing project under way.
+The owners, Phil and Helen, not only ensure that their dive masters are eco-friendly and marine educated, but they also have an amazing project underway.

 Not only has Phil founded and personally financed GARRP, but he’s also taken the time to educate local school children about the importance of marine ecosystems and their direct impact on Grenada’s fishing industry and overall quality of life.

 Although it’s great to have such amazing dive sites all to yourself, diving could be a valuable income stream for the faltering economy of this country.
 Luckily for Grenada, it won’t be long before more people start discovering the underwater bounty that rims these shores.